caseygomez/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

 ## Overview:
 Using my knowledge of JavaScript, Leaflet.js and geoJSON, I collected earthquake data and created multiple visualizations.
-This project specifically identified all earthquakes over the past seven days as well as earthquakes with magnitudes greater than 4.5 and utilized LineString to display coordinates for tectonic plates.
-The data was then mapped using satellite, street, light and dark maps.
+This project specifically identified all earthquakes over the past seven days as well as earthquakes with magnitude greater than 4.5 and utilized LineString to display coordinates for tectonic plates.
+The data was then mapped using satellite, street, light and dark background maps.

 ------
 ### Resources: